ciaranmcveigh5/ethernaut-x-foundry/README.md

 https://github.com/gakonst/foundry

 ## Setup

+Forked the repo from <https://github.com/ciaranmcveigh5/ethernaut-x-foundry> and deleted all Hack contracts and wiped attack sections from test files.

+Just fork this repo and solve the puzzles!

 @0xEval has written an excellent run through of how the repo is configured and how to get setup on it.